When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 Walk up the Kallang river and explore the meandering river in Bishan-Ang Mo Kio Park and the source of the river at Lower Peirce Reservoir Park.
 This one-way hike finishes with a visit to Thomson Nature Park to see the ruins of a former village being taken over by the jungle.

-Early on Saturday morning in January 2022, we took the purple MRT line to Potong Pasir.
-The hike starts just outside the MRT station exit A. This is a one-way hike and on the way back we took a bus back home.
+The hike starts just outside Potong Pasir MRT station exit A, on the purple MRT line.
+This is a one-way hike and on the way back you can take a bus back home.

 Kallang River Hike Tips